coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-24-arraylist-in-java.md

 ArrayList<String> anotherCollection = new ArrayList<String>();
 anotherCollection.add("example");

-// 2nd constructor exaqmple is the below line of code ArrayList<String> arrayList = new ArrayList<String>(anotherCollection);
+// 2nd constructor example is the below line of code ArrayList<String> arrayList = new ArrayList<String>(anotherCollection);
 ```